jacob-jarick/namefix/README.md

 # About namefix.pl

 `namefix.pl` is a **file renaming utility** originally published on [SourceForge](https://sourceforge.net/projects/namefix/) on **May 30, 2006**, making it one of the earliest and most comprehensive tools of its kind.
-Designed to provide a powerful and customizable solution for renaming and organizing files—particularly media files—it supports both **command-line interface (CLI)** and **graphical user interface (GUI)** functionalities.
+Designed to provide a powerful and customizable solution for renaming and organizing files, particularly media files, it supports both **command-line interface (CLI)** and **graphical user interface (GUI)** functionalities.

 With features like **batch renaming**, **regex-based renaming**, and **platform independence**, `namefix.pl` has been a favorite among technical users for decades.
 Its flexibility and ease of use have made it a trusted tool for renaming media collections, cleaning up filenames, and managing files effectively.